Hes-Siemelink/instacli/src/integrationTest/README.md

     cli samples/digitalai/platform/login/create-platform-connection.cli

-And then copy the `~/.instacli/connections.yaml` file to the location in `integrationTest` mentioned above.
+And then copy the resulting `~/.instacli/connections.yaml` to  `resources/instacli-home`.